theDesertEagle/Hough-Transform/README.md

 ![Console Output](/consoleOutput.PNG)

 ### Peaks in the Hough Space
-The tiny and whitest dots represents the regions of the Hough Space, which is essentially the visual representation of the accumulator array.
+The tiny and whitest dots represent the peaks of the Hough Space, which is essentially the visual representation of the accumulator array.

 ![Hough Space](/houghSpace.PNG)